 The school provides all snacks.
 Snacks such as fresh fruit, vegetables, cheese and crackers are generally the rule.
 We serve water at snack time.
+No meals are provided.

 BIRTHDAYS

 You are welcome to bring in a simple, store purchased treat on your child's birthday.
 PLEASE NO CAKES OR CUPCAKES.
 Please check with your child's teachers to schedule a mutually convenient date and check on any allergies in the classroom